Slick Watts’ Top 5 Tryout Tips

 Finally, talk with the other players during water breaks and before and after tryouts..
 “Most kids are nervous about talking to new people in general.
 Take the lead and be somebody who breaks the ice with everyone.
 It again shows leadership qualities and can put everyone at ease on the court.”

-If you want to get yourself ready for the season, join Watts Basketball for our 7, 14 or unlimited session tryout prep programs!
-You’ll work with the best coaches and trainers around and get your game fine tuned to give yourself the best chance to reach your goals!
+If you want to get yourself ready for the season, join Watts Basketball for our 8, 16 or unlimited session Tryout Prep programs!
+You will work with the best coaches and trainers around to get your game fine tuned to give yourself the best chance to reach your goals!